 Crumpets are a new item that are added to this tea experience.
 Scones and Crumpets are made fresh every morning…

-The fruit was fresh and refreshing.
+The fruit was fresh and light.
 I noticed a little fella on the top tier that I was not familiar with, it was a gooseberry…

 It was a mixture of rain and sunshine today.
 My group was lucky, it only rained when we were in the tea house.
-It was so calming to be sipping teas and nibbling on finger foods while looking out at the garden with seeing the rain fall
+It was so calming to be sipping on a variety of teas and nibbling on finger foods while looking out at the garden with the rain coming down.

 A friend introduced me to heaven today…Smorgasburg in Downtown Los Angeles.
 I wish I had a big enough stomach to fit all this wonderful food.
 I had to choose wisely since I was only going to fit a few items down the gullet.